 Remember, these are young kids, so make sure your expectations aren't too high for this conversation.

 Recording Completion of the Cub Scout Nova Awards

-There isn’t a place in the Cub Scout handbook to record completing extra awards such as Nova, but I would make sure he or she writes it in there anyway.
+There isn't a place in the Cub Scout handbook to record completing extra awards such as the Nova awards, but I would make sure he or she writes it in there anyway.
 They could put it at the end of the adventure tracking pages or on one of the notes pages.
 Boy Scouts record everything in their handbooks, so this is good practice for our Cub Scouts.

 After the Cub Scout has completed all the requirements, your pack's advancement chairperson will need to know.
 If another adult is serving as the counselor, confirm that he or she will communicate with the advancement chairperson.

 Your Cub Scout may be the first person in the pack to earn this award.
 If so, the advancement person may not know what to do.
 You can share the following information with them.